Kepler-444: Characteristics

 The star, Kepler-444, is approximately 11.2 billion years old, whereas the Sun is only 4.6 billion years old.
 The age is that of Kepler-444 A, an orange main sequence star of spectral type K0.
 Despite this great age, it is in middle of its main-sequence lifespan, much like the Sun.

-The original research on Kepler-444 was published in The Astrophysical Journal on 27 January 2015 under the title "An ancient extrasolar system with five sub-Earth-size planets" by a team of 40 authors, the abstract reads as follows:
+The original research on Kepler-444 was published in The Astrophysical Journal on 27 January 2015 under the title "An ancient extrasolar system with five sub-Earth-size planets" by a team of 40 authors.